paloobi/challenge-framework/README.md

 Basic JavaScript programming challenge validation, for educational purposes.

+To test it out, this is hosted on Github pages [here](https://paloobi.github.io/challenge-framework).

 ##Key Features

 * A whitelist of specific functionality.
 Example: If a for loop is on the whitelist, then code will not pass unless it contains a for loop